-Unilever maintains Insider Lists that name all employees and external advisors who have authorised access to Unilever's Inside Information (individuals will be notified by the Corporate Secretaries' Department if they have Inside Information status).
+Unilever maintains Insider Lists that name all employees and external advisors who have authorised access to Unilever's inside information (individuals will be notified by the Corporate Secretaries' Department if they have Unilever Insider status).

-In addition to the general obligations set out above, individuals on the Insider Lists must also comply with the requirements in Unilever's Share Dealing standard and Disclosure Manual.
+In addition to the general obligations set out above, individuals on the Insider Lists must also comply with the requirements in Unilever's Share Dealing and Disclosure Manuals.

-- · Refer to Unilever's Share Dealing Standard and Disclosure Manual or contact the Corporate Secretaries' Department in the Legal Group, to check whether something is Inside Information - Immediately advise a member of the Disclosure Committee (the Corporate Secretaries' Department holds the names of committee members) if they suspect or know that some Inside Information is not being managed as Inside information
+- Refer to Unilever's Share Dealing and Disclosure Manuals or contact the Corporate Secretaries' Department in the Legal Group, to check whether something is inside information - Immediately advise a member of the Disclosure Committee (the Corporate Secretaries' Department holds the names of committee members) if they suspect or know that some inside information is not being managed as inside information

-- Buy or sell securities of any listed company when in possession of inside information related to those securities -even if they believe they are not relying on it.
-This includes trading at times when there are market rumours that they know are false - Encourage anyone to buy or sell securities of any listed companies when they have inside information related to those securities - even if they do not profit from the arrangement - Pass Inside Information relating to Unilever to anyone within Unilever (unless they are on a relevant Unilever Insider List) or outside Unilever. including family members or friends (see the Code Policy on Protecting Unilever's Information) - Spread false information or engage in other activities to manipulate the price of publicly listed securities
+- Buy or sell securities of any listed company when in possession of inside information related to those securities - even if they believe they are not relying on it.
+This includes trading at times when there are market rumours that they know are false - Encourage anyone to buy or sell securities of any listed companies when they have inside information related to those securities - even if they do not profit from the arrangement - Pass inside information relating to Unilever to anyone within Unilever (unless they are on a relevant Unilever Insider List) or outside Unilever, including family members or friends (see the Code Policy on Protecting Unilever's Information) - Spread false information or engage in other activities to manipulate the price of publicly listed securities